-An individual VDisk is a member of one MDisk group and one I/O group.
-The MDisk group defines which MDisks provide the backend storage that makes up the VDisk.
+An individual VDisk is a member of one managed disk group and one I/O group.
+The managed disk group defines which MDisks provide the backend storage that makes up the VDisk.
 The I/O group defines which nodes provide I/O access to the VDisk.
-Determine the following information before creating a VDisk:
+Before you create a VDisk, determine the following information: